MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-quick-access.md

     ![Screenshot of the Quick Access app name.](media/how-to-configure-quick-access/new-quick-access-name.png)

-1. Select the **Save** button at the bottom of the page to create your "Quick Access" app without FQDNs, IP addresses, and private DNS suffixes.
+1. Select **Save** at the bottom of the page to create your "Quick Access" app without FQDNs, IP addresses, and private DNS suffixes.

 ### Add Quick Access application segment